lps08/sentiment-classification/README.md

 # sentiment-classification
-Implemtation of a model that classifies sentiments
+Implementation of a model that classifies feelings